Nicholas Schenck

-Nicholas M. Schenck (November 14, 1880, Rybinsk, Russia – March 4, 1969, Florida, U.S.) was a Russian-American film studio executive and businessman.
+Nicholas M. Schenck (Russian: Николай Михайлович Шейнкер) (November 14, 1880, Rybinsk, Russia – March 4, 1969, Florida, U.S.) was a Russian-American film studio executive and businessman.

 Biography

 Early life

 One of seven children, Schenck was born to a Jewish household in Rybinsk, a town on the Volga River in the Yaroslavl Governorate of Tsarist Russia.
 With his parents, he and his brothers, George and Joseph, emigrated to the United States in 1892 where they settled in a tenement on New York's Lower East Side.
 Subsequently, he relocated to Harlem, the population of which at that time consisted primarily of Jewish and Italian immigrants.

 Upon his arrival in the United States, he and his older brother Joseph worked as a team running errands and selling newspapers while studying at the New York College of Pharmacy at night.

 They subsequently began working in a drugstore in the Bowery.
 Within two years they had saved up enough money to buy out the drugstore's owner and opened another store on Third Avenue at 110th Street and began casting about for other business ventures.